Submit your Story

 After retiring from Warner Brothers in 1968, Tyrus pursued another art form – designing and building hand-made kites.
 He has taken these beautiful kites and flown them on the beaches of Santa Monica, by the Pacific Ocean.
 It has been quite a journey for Tyrus, one that started ninety years ago when he left China and crossed the same ocean to begin a new life in a strange country.
 Since then, he’s made friends, married and had a family, and excelled in his chosen profession by creating and winning numerous awards and recognition.

-On October 25, 2010, Tyrus celebrates his 100th, another milestone in a legendary life.
+On October 25, 2010, Tyrus celebrated his 100th, another milestone in a legendary life.
 From your new and old friends and fans, Happy Birthday, Wong Gaing Yoo – Tyrus Wong!

-Please view this video by Jeffrey Gee Chin about Tyrus Wong’s life.
+Please view this short video by Jeffrey Gee Chin about Tyrus Wong’s life.
 It was also shown at a special exhibition about Tyrus’s life at the Walt Disney Family Museum in San Francisco in 2013-14.
+The exhibit was also on tour at locations including the Museum of Chinese in America in New York City.

 Rosalind Chang is a retired children’s librarian and branch manager with the San Francisco Public Library.
 She currently conducts workshops in arts and crafts along with volunteering for AIISF.
 She lives in the San Francisco Bay Area.